ZQPei/deep_sort_pytorch/README.md

 # yolov3_tiny + deepsort on webcam
 python3 yolov3_deepsort.py /dev/video0 --config_detection ./configs/yolov3_tiny.yaml --camera 0
 ```
-If you dont support X server, use `--ignore_display` to disable display.
+Use `--display` to enable display.
-Results will be saved to `./demo/demo.avi`.
+Results will be saved to `./output/results.avi` and `./output/results.txt`.

 All files above can also be accessed from BaiduDisk!
 linker：[BaiduDisk](https://pan.baidu.com/s/1YJ1iPpdFTlUyLFoonYvozg)